wp-plugins/wp-external-links/readme.txt

 * Features: opening in a new window, set link icon, set "external", set "nofollow", set css-class
 * Replaces external links by clean XHTML <a> tags
 * Internalization implemented (no language files yet)

-== Upgrade Notice ==

-= 1.30 =
-* Re-arranged options in metaboxes
-* Added option for no icons on images

-= 1.21 =
-* Fixed phpQuery bugs (class already exists and loading stylesheet)
-* Solved php notices

-= 1.20 =
-Main updates:
-* Added option to ignore certain links or domains
-* Solved tweet button problem
-* Solved PHP warnings and other fixes

-= 1.10 =
-* Resolved old parsing method (same as version 0.35)
-* Option to use phpQuery for parsing (same as version 1.03)
-* This version requires PHP5.2+ and WP3.0+